antimatterhq/examples/README.md

-# examples
+# Antimatter usage examples

-Examples of using Antimatter
+The source code for the Antimatter usage examples.
+Please go to [the docs](https://docs.antimatter.io) for an explanation